reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

     }
 }
 ```
+A simple unit test that has a `@TestConfiguration` declared as a static inner class.
+In this case, we don't need to instruct the Spring Context to load the `@TestConfiguration` class.

+### Observation
+During these test execution, we can observe that the `webClient.toString()` method returns the same instance name for the webclient bean, both in WebClientTestConfiguration and service implementation.

-When we run the above JUnit tests, we can observe that the WebClient bean is created by the `WebClientTestConfiguration` (annotated with @TestConfiguration), not from the `WebClientConfiguration` (annotated with @Configuration).
+This indicates that the WebClient bean is created by the definition from `WebClientTestConfiguration` (annotated with @TestConfiguration), not from the `WebClientConfiguration` (annotated with @Configuration).

-We can compare and observe the webClient.toString() method in both the `@TestConfiguration` class and the service implementation, which are found to be the same.

 ## Conclusion